WHAT SHOULD YOU PACK FOR A HOSPITAL BIRTH?

 A common question was knowing exactly what to pack in your hospital maternity bag.

-NHS Midwife Andrea has been working at a busy London hospital for five years and has seen her fair share of hospital bag wins and fails.
+NHS Midwife Andrea has been working at a busy London hospital for more than five years and has seen her fair share of hospital bag wins and fails.

-Below are her must-have items when going in for a hospital birth:
+Below are her must-have items when you’re planning to have your baby in hospital:

 You' d be surprised how many women come in without them.
 Keep them with you at all times from 24 weeks.

 Bring anything you've been prescribed by your GP or are on long term.
-It may seem hard to believe but medication is not readily available in hospitals.
+It may seem hard to believe but not all medication is quickly available in hospitals.

 Buy special maternity ones for your post-birth bleed.
 Your usual ones will not be comfortable any may stick to any stitches you require.